MntaseTshepi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 9- Prints the result of variable POWER divided by variable DIVIDE Task 10- Prints the result of variable BREATH to the power of variable LOVE Task 11- Converts a number from base 2 to base 10
-Task 12- Prints all possible combinations of two letters
+Task 12- Prints all possible combinations of two letters Task 13- Prints a number with 2 decimal places